404reese/iitm-dbms/week3.md

 ## Question 3
 Q004flisdb: Write an SQL statement to find the team ID of teams that do not have players with jersey numbers (jersey_no) 77 or 88. flisdb:

+## Question 3
+Q004flisdb: Write an SQL statement to find the team ID of teams that do not have players with jersey numbers (jersey_no) 77 or 88. flisdb: